MenuGamer/LarvelBase/README.md

 ### Tailwind

-To make our websites beautiful we will need [TailwindCSS](https://tailwindcss.com/).
+To help us make our website look beautiful we need a framework to help us out.
+For this we can use [TailwindCSS](https://tailwindcss.com/).
 Install it and it's postcss processing component with the following command.
 ```bash
 npm install tailwindcss@latest postcss@latest autoprefixer@latest